 Imperial Cities and Agriculture

-Seventh academic conference of the Research Working Group “History of the Free Imperial Cities”, in cooperation with the Friedrich Christian Lesser Stiftung and the Historical Society of Mühlhausen.
+Seventh academic conference of the Research Working Group “History of the Free Imperial Cities”, in cooperation with the Friedrich Christian Lesser Foundation and the Historical Society of Mühlhausen.

 Until well into modern times agriculture was the main employment sector for the working population.
 Cities were dependant on the their agrarian hinterland in order to satisfy their demand for food.
 Vice versa, demand by the cities offered income opportunities for the rural population.
 Hence, city and countryside were economically closely intertwined.